dzeke/ColoradoRiverCollaborate/LakeMeadWaterConservationProgramAnalysis/ICS/README.md

 # Lake Mead Water Conservation Program (Intentionally Created Surplus; ICS) for Lake Mead

 Plots water conservation account balances, deposits/withdraws, limits, and other data for the Lake Mead water conservation program.
 Within the Colorado River basin, the Lake Mead water conservation program is called Intentionally Created Surplus (ICS) program for Lake Mead.
 This program is defined in the 2007 Interim Guidelines and 2019 Drought Contingency Plans (Reclamation, 2007; 2019).

+In the voluntary conservation program, states reduce use from their historical allocations, leave the conserved water in Lake Mead, and withdraw the conserved water at a future date under certain restrictions.

-Also compares the ICS account balances to withdraw limits and mandatory conservation targets .
+The plots compare the water conservation account balances to withdraw limits and mandatory conservation targets.
+The plots support the analysis of the work: "Lake Mead Water Conservation Accounts: Examples, Successes, Challenges, and Potential Improvements post 2026."

+Program data are compiled from annual water accounting reports (Reclamation, 2024).

 ## View Results
-Open the file **[ICS-Plots.pdf](https://github.com/dzeke/ColoradoRiverCoding/raw/main/ICS/ICS-Plots.pdf)** to view results and read n explanation of how results were generated.
+Open the file **[ICS-Plots.pdf](https://github.com/dzeke/ColoradoRiverCoding/raw/main/ICS/ICS-Plots.pdf)** to view results and read an explanation of how results were generated.

 ## Requirements to Run
 * R version 4.1.1.
 Download from https://cran.r-project.org/.